salt-formulas/salt-formulas-scripts/README.rst

   MASTER_HOSTNAME=cfg01.infra.ci.local ./salt-master-init.sh

 .. note:
-  Creates /srv/salt/scripts/.salt-master-setup.sh if succesfully passed the "setup script" with the aim to avoid subsequent run's.
+  Creates /srv/salt/scripts/.bootstrap.sh if succesfully passed the "setup script" with the aim to avoid subsequent run's.

+**salt-master-setup.sh** (DEPRECATED, use bootstrap.sh instead)

+Script to install and configure salt *minion* but mostly *salt master* with *salt-formulas* common prerequisites in mind.
+Configuration driven by environment variables, see source for more details...

+**salt-master-init.sh** (DEPRECATED, use bootstrap.sh instead)

+Script to bootstrap *salt master* and verify the model.
+To install salt master uses ``salt-master-setup.sh``.
+Configuration driven by environment variables.

 **formula-fetch.sh**